danielmendoza4213/houses3d/README.md

 ### Pending things to do:

-Find a way to access maps without having to download them.
+- Find a way to access maps without having to download them.

-Plot other information about the houses, such as diameter, area or other characteristics.
+- Plot other information about the houses, such as diameter, area or other characteristics.

 #### Other files:

 - The Files **Essay_with_WMS\*** is a work in progress that attempts to obtain the maps without having to download them.
 - **CSV_production** is the code used to prepared dsm_info.csv and dtm_info.csv.
 These two csv files show the maps of the region and its geographic boundaries.
+- Reshape the Code with an OOP approach